 3. To not let fear stand in the way

 Whether it’s leaving our comfort zones, jumping on a plane to a country that speaks an unknown language or jumping out of a plane – Fear soon becomes a way of life.
 In fact – for the experienced travellers, we almost thrive on it.
 Fear becomes a validation that we are in fact – ALIVE!

 4. The ability to be alone, not lonely

 Travel can sometimes become lonely – that’s a fact.
-But for us experienced backpackers we have learnt to accept that the down times are outweighed by the highs!
+But for us experienced travellers we have learnt to accept that the down times are outweighed by the highs!
 We arrive in a new city, missing the travellers (or family) we met at the last destination and suck it up... we throw on our walking shoes, force a smile upon our face and welcome the new unknown.
 After all, we all know that the friends you meet travelling last for a lifetime!

 5. The importance of Ear Plugs